Chaitalykundu/Web-Development/02-CSS/01-Basic/01-Introduction/01-theory.md

 - CSS stands for Cascading Style Sheets.

-* It is a style sheet language which is used to describe the look and formatting of a document written in markup language.
+- It is a style sheet language which is used to describe the look and formatting of a document written in markup language.

-* It can also be used with any kind of XML documents including plain XML, SVG and XUL.
+- It can also be used with any kind of XML documents including plain XML, SVG and XUL.

+- CSS describes how HTML elements are to be presented on screen

+- CSS can control the layout of multiple web pages all at once

+- Includes adding visuals like color, fonts, layouts,etc.

 &nbsp;